|Beaver Tales from Unexpected Wildlife Refuge, August 2017|

 I rarely find this 'ghostly' plant which is often mistaken for a fungus.
 Known colloquially as Indian pipe, ghost plant, corpse plant and other iterations of these names, Monotropa uniflora lives by utilizing energy drawn from nearby trees via the use of local mycorrhizal fungi.
 It does not photosynthesize, hence its otherworldly translucent and pale appearance.
 This year, this beautiful, small plant has been out in force.
 The photo shows a patch of these delicate plants near one of the Refuge trails, one of the largest I have ever seen.

 I walked outside one recent evening to try to photograph the rising, waxing moon over the main pond at the Refuge.
 As the moon appeared, it created a silhouette of some oak leaves hanging far out on their branch.
 A lovely sight, even if not precisely what I wanted.

 Slickdeals, another way to help the Refuge

 We have partnered with Slickdeals, a major Web-based deal and coupon community.
 Not only will you personally save money through their online retailers, you will be helping us through their shopping points system.
 Go to their Gives Back Web page where you can register for free.
 Then select Unexpected Wildlife Refuge as your designated non-profit and start shopping.
 All you need to do is click on a deal or coupon code for your selected retailer and we will earn points for each click, even if you do not use the coupon.
 All your activity earns us points.
-You will double the points for us at the following bonus stores: Amazon, Target and PetSmart.
+You will double the points for us at the following bonus stores: Target and PetSmart.

 Continuing reminder about helping us help wildlife today